soccermatics/FourWays/course/source/lesson1/alikelyanswer.md

 ### Fisher's original paper

-Most people would accept 0.4 as the correct answer to the gherkin problem, even without the detailed maths I have done here.
-But what Fisher was trying to do was introduce a mathematical framework for judging if our way of measuring things was correct in a more general sense.
+Most people would accept that 0.4 as the correct answer to the gherkin problem, even without the detailed maths I have done here.
+The point of my presentation, though, is to introduce the way Fisher thought about the problem of estimation using a problem we all understand.
+In 1912, Fisher was trying to introduce a mathematical framework for evaluating different ways of measuring in more complex situations as well.
+Now that we have gone through the simpler problem, we can look at the article he wrote over a hundred years ago.